-Testosterone exists in both men and women as either “free” testosterone or protein-bound testosterone; the combination of these two levels is your total testosterone concentration.
-In men, about 40% of testosterone binds to sex hormone-binding globulin (SHBG), leaving the remainder readily available for use.
-In women, more than 80% of their testosterone binds to SHBG, leaving much lower levels of free testosterone in the bloodstream (Fabbri, 2016).
+In men, about 40% of testosterone binds to a protein called sex hormone-binding globulin (SHBG), which carries hormones through the bloodstream.
+The remaining 60% is readily available for use, called free testosterone.
+In women, more than 80% of testosterone binds to SHBG, resulting in less free testosterone circulating in the body (Fabbri, 2016).

-Testosterone is a vital part of a woman’s health and well-being and plays a key role in the following functions (Tyagi, 2017):
+Testosterone is a vital part of women’s health and well-being.
+The hormone plays a key role in bodily functions, including (Tyagi, 2017):

-It’s important to remember that balance is critical—too high or too low testosterone can lead to problems.
-For example, certain medical conditions, like PCOS, can increase testosterone levels, resulting in other issues (Rasquin, 2020).
+It’s important to remember that balance is critical—too much or too little testosterone can cause problems.

-- Excess body hair and facial hair growth (hirsutism)
+- Excess body and facial hair growth (hirsutism)

 - Weight gain or obesity

 - Irregular menstrual cycles

 Causes of high testosterone levels in women